OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Simple Media Player macro keybind
 - SteamVR Input Action System implemented for maximum control of keybinds.
 - Removed forced on Die-in-Game Die-in-Life setting.
+- Bind VR controller buttons to send keyboard inputs (for example to mute VOIP applications while in VR).

 <a name="usage"></a>
 # Usage